Eriocraniella mediabulla: Description

-The larvae feed on Quercus nigra, Quercus falcata and possibly Quercus alba, Quercus hemisphaerica and Quercus virginiana.
+The larvae feed on Quercus nigra and possibly Quercus falcata, Quercus alba, Quercus hemisphaerica and Quercus virginiana, and several other oaks.
 They mine the leaves of their host plant.
 The mine starts as a serpentine mine in the upper epidermis of the leaf, proceeding along the leaf edge to the apical portion of the leaf where a full-depth, blotch-shaped mine is produced.
 Full-grown larvae cut a hole in the lower leaf surface and drop to the soil surface.
 There, they burrow into the soil and spin a cocoon.